-Turda Salt Mine it’s probably one of the most important and interesting places to see from Transylvania.
+Turda Salt Mine it’s probably one of the most important and interesting places to see in Transylvania.

-If we were to place it in a classification, it would most surely be found in Top 10 places to see in Transilvania.
+If we were to place it in a classification, it would most surely be found in Top 10 places to see in Transylvania.

 Being, as a settlement, near Cluj, almost all tourists that come to Cluj also get to visit Turda Salt Mine.

-The improvement of the salt mine was restored between years 2008-2010.
+The upgrading of the salt mine was done between the years 2008-2010.
 Therefore, some standards of modern visiting, were included.
-An elevator with bird’s eye-view was instaled, a wheel with gondolas, a recreation space with wharf was created in which tourists can boat.
+An elevator with bird’s eye-view was installed, a wheel with gondolas.
+A recreation space with wharf was created in which tourists can boat.

-According to a top made by the site businessinsider.com, Turda Salt Mine is situated on the 22th place in the top of the most spectacular sights to see out there.
+According tothe top of the most spectacular sights to see out theremade by the site businessinsider.com, Turda Salt Mine is situated on the 22th place.

 During exploitation the mine was served by another entrance (the old entrance) through Francz Josef Gallery.
 Turda Salt Mine consists of an assembly of mine galleries and operating rooms.

 The sights from the assembly of the salt mine are:

 - the main entrance from The Salt Valey – Durgau (Valea Sarata – Durgau), Francz Josef Gallery (the old entrance), The extraction well hall.

 - Josef Salt Mine (Sala putului de extractie – Mina Iosif), The balcony of Josef’s Salt Mine (The Echo Hall), Josef Salt Mine, Crivac’s Hall.